 Primary Features Score: 3.5/5

 Free Version: Magpi’s free version supports most types of questions, although there are restrictions related to using images and signatures.
 The free version also limits the number of questions and forms in your application, although this shouldn’t be an issue for simple surveys.
-You can learn more about Magpi’s pricing tiers on their .
+You can learn more about Magpi’s pricing tiers on their pricing page.

 Formatting Is Not Too Flexible: You cannot add images, icons, or multimedia to your Magpi application, nor can you format text in label questions.
 You can display help messages, however, these require special programming on the backend.